 The Challenges of Remote Work—Is It Too Good to Be True?

-But wait—before we declare remote work as the ultimate winner, let’s talk about its dark side.
+But wait—before we declare remote work as the ultimate winner and future of work in India, let’s talk about its dark side.
 It’s not all sunshine and freedom.

 1. Feeling Isolated?
 You’re Not Alone!